The Montessori Difference

 Our instructors serve as facilitators for learning.
 Rather than leading classrooms, each instructor prepares age-appropriate Montessori materials and carefully monitors students and their progress.

 Each child learns individually and with peers in a mixed age environment.
-Their peers reinforce positive habits, forming a supportive environment in which students benefit from each other and working in small partnerships.
+Their peers reinforce positive habits, forming a supportive environment in which students benefit from each other and from working in small partnerships.

 Cognitive, social, emotional, and moral preparedness.